 Disclosure of Personally Identifying Information

-6200 Productions does not rent or sell personally identifying or potentially personally identifying information we gather about visitors to this website, nor do we share visitor information with third parties for their direct marketing purposes.
+6200 Productions does not sell or rent personal information we gather through this website, nor do we knowingly provide such information to third parties for their direct marketing purposes.
 However, some providers of embedded content used on this website (see “Embedded Content” above) may use information they gather through such embedded content for advertising and/or marketing purposes, which is beyond our control.

 We may release or disclose personal information we gather through this website:

 - To publish your submitted comments, as described in “Comments” above.
 As explained in that section, this may include emailing copies of your comment to other users who have requested email notifications of replies/follow-up comments.